Jargon Busters

 A fee charged by an investment manager for managing an investment fund.
-The fee is intended to pay the managers for their time and expertise for selecting stocks and managing the portfolio.
+The fee is intended to pay the managers for their time and expertise for selecting stocks and managing the portfolio with the aim of creating ongoing returns.
+It’s in their interest for your money to grow!

-Money Laundering is the act to concealing, transfering or converting money gained through criminal acts.
+Money Laundering is the act to concealing, transferring or converting money gained through criminal acts.
 Anti-Money Laundering activities aim to intentify possibly money laundering activities and put a stop to them.

 A qualification received by individuals working in Financial Services.
 This designation signifies you possess the knowledge needed to work unsupervised, and advise customers in the product area in which you’ve qualified.

-A post-retirement investment fund.
+A post-retirement investment fund which allows for flexible access to your monies.
 Can be used to manage your pension savings in a tax efficient way.

-Pension contributions that you can make in addition to your employers pension scheme to increase your retirement benefits.
+Pension contributions that you can make in addition to your employers pension scheme to increase your retirement benefits and take advantage of tax reliefs available.

 Highest level of qualification available for Financial Planners.
 This designation signifies that the individual is trained and experienced in comprehensive financial planning that helps their clients chart a course for a secure future.